altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 ```

 Journal implementers are encouraged to put this identifier in a variable known to the user,
-- such that one can access it via readJournalFor\[NoopJournal\](NoopJournal.identifier), however this is not enforced.
+- such that one can access it via `readJournalFor[NoopJournal](NoopJournal.identifier)`, however this is not enforced.

 Read journal implementations are available as Community plugins.